 Enjoy your day at leisure with various optional activities to choose from.
 This evening, meet the Botswana CEO for a briefing.

-Cross the border into Botswana and transfer to a private home on the Chobe River for a unique homestay experience.
+Cross the border into Botswana and transfer to your hotel.
 Opt to take a sunset photography river cruise for wildlife viewing with an expert photography/wildlife guide.
 We have a leisurely start this morning and say fond farewells to our resourceful G Adventure Livingstone Staff.
 With our CEO, we head westwards for the short drive to Kazungula Border Post, where your CEO will ensure that your transfer to Kasane, on the banks of the Chobe River, is seamless.
-You will arrive in time for lunch at this beautiful located private home next to the river where we will stay tonight and enjoy the hospitality of the home owner.
+You will arrive in time for lunch at the hotel where we will stay tonight.
 You shouldn’t miss out on the optional photography sunset boat tour this afternoon.
-Tonight you stay at a private homestead right on the bank of the Chobe river in a on-suite room, very typical traditional victorian style house with big veranda, peacefull atmosphere and an opportunity to spot wildlife right from the porch.
-At night enjoy a traditional braai (bbq) around the fire listening to the sound of frogs, hippos and hyena in the back ground.
 If you opt to do the photo-safari, the experts will show you how the cameras work and advise you on how to frame the subject to capture a truly great image.
 We set ups the camera for you, to suit the conditions and even beginners will have no problem.
 The fact that the Chobe is such a game rich environment and that the Nikon D7000 is such a fantastic and user-friendly camera means that in no time you will be taking some images that truly do justice to your safari in the Chobe.
 Highlights along the river include elephants, hippos, crocodile and ample birdlife.
 This tour includes: transfers, park fees, drinks, camera usage (Nikon D7000 With 150 - 500 mm Zoom lens), photo permit, exclusive photo seat on Photo boat.
 This is a world famous wildlife photography area, a "jewel" according to National Geographic, and a backdrop for lots of African wildlife documentaries.
 This is a amazing opportunity to take great pictures with a very good camera and zoom lens - the memory card in the camera is yours to keep!
 Approximate Distance: 110 km Estimate Travel Time: 2 Hours